 The Fourth Circuit’s LaRouche test in civil cases requires a showing that the information sought is “relevant” to the case.
 LaRouche, 780 F.2d at 1139.
 This is apparently a looser requirement than in earlier Fourth Circuit conceptions of the privilege, where the moving party was required to show that the information was “crucial to the case” or went “to the heart of the case.”
 Miller v.
-Mecklenburg County, 602 F. Supp.
+Mecklenburg Cty., 602 F. Supp.
 675, 679 (W.D.N.C.
 1985), aff’d 813 F.2d 402 (4th Cir.
-1986), cert. denied 479 U.S. 1100 (1987), further opinion at 12 Media L. Rep. 1405 (W.D.N.C.
+1986), cert. denied, 479 U.S. 1100 (1987), further opinion at 12 Media L. Rep. 1405 (W.D.N.C.
 1985).
 Nevertheless, the relevancy requirement retains some bite.
 In particular, courts will not force disclosure of information that relates to a case if it is not relevant to the showings required under particular claims.
 For example, in Penland v.
-Long, plaintiffs brought a defamation claim against the town sheriff based on a press release which did not mention plaintiffs by name.
+Long, plaintiffs brought a defamation claim against the town sheriff based on a press release that did not mention plaintiffs by name.
 The district court upheld two reporters’ assertions of privilege concerning their notes from interviews with the sheriff about the press release.
 The court deemed their notes of minimal relevance because it had already been established that the sheriff was referring to plaintiffs in the release.
 Penland, 922 F. Supp.
 1080, 1084, 24 Media L. Rep. 1410 (W.D.N.C.
 1995).
 Likewise, in Church of Scientology Int’l v.
 Daniels, because the defendant was willing to stipulate to the accuracy of his allegedly libelous statement, the Fourth Circuit deemed of “questionable” relevance editors’ notes on the meeting at which the statement was made.
 Church of Scientology, 992 F.2d 1329, 1335, 21 Media L. Rep. 1426 (4th Cir.
-1993), cert. denied 510 U.S. 869 (1993).
+1993), cert. denied, 510 U.S. 869 (1993).

 In both Miller and Selcraig, the Fifth Circuit held that, when the privilege applies, a party must provide substantial evidence that the sought-after information is relevant to overcome the privilege.
 Miller v.
 Transamerican Press, Inc., 628 F.2d 932, 932 (5th Cir.
 1980); In re Selcraig, 705 F.2d 789, 792 (5th Cir.
 1983).
 Regardless of whether the privilege exists in a particular case, however, the subpoenaing party always bears the burden of demonstrating that the material sought is relevant.
 United States v.
 Arditti, 955 F.2d 331, 345 (5th Cir.
 1992).
 Subpoenaed material is considered relevant if it pertains to the charges or claims at issue in the case.
 Id.
 In Arditti, the court cited United States v.
 Nixon to illustrate how one might meet the relevance burden.
 In Nixon, the prosecutor was able to subpoena the President's audio tapes of conversations because he demonstrated, through the use of sworn testimony of participants in the conversations, that they might contain information relevant to the charges.
 Arditti, 955 F.2d at 345 (citing United States v.
 Nixon, 418 U.S. 683, 697-702 (1974)).